Wty2003328/CS225_final_project_Y4GO/results.md

 Passed the testcases of unweighted at first and passed the testcases of weighted after debugged.

 5.Delta Stepping O(n+m+dL) O((d^2)L(logn^2))(if parallelizeble)

 Algorithm(Yilin Zhang):

 Used dalta stepping to find the shortest weighted path.

-Used unordered map to store bucket and resize automatically, to avoid unlimited loop caused size(), used a size_t to record bucket size.
+Used unordered map to store bucket which may lead to unlimited loop caused by automatic expansion of size, solved by record the size seperately (by unsigned).

 Testcase(Yilin Zhang):